 Setup.
-We implemented CITRUS in C since both the RCU implementation and the RCU-based trees are implemented in C. We considered two RCU-based trees, the red-black tree [20] and Bonsai, a balanced search tree [7], both using a global lock to synchronize among updates.1 We also compared CITRUS to three concurrent dictionary data structures that have C implementations: The optimistic AVL tree2 [5], the lock-free search tree [25] and the lock-based lazy skiplist3 [17].
+We implemented CITRUS in C since both the RCU implementation and the RCU-based trees are implemented in C. We considered two RCU-based trees, the red-black tree [18] and Bonsai, a balanced search tree [6], both using a global lock to synchronize among updates.1 We also compared CITRUS to three concurrent dictionary data structures, which have C implementations: The optimistic AVL tree2 [4], the lock-free search tree [23] and the lock-based lazy skiplist3 [15].